polandballdb/polandballdb.github.io/index.md

 > Visualization of r/polandball contest entries and their voting patterns over a specified contest.

 * [All-Time Top 50](https://www.reddit.com/r/polandballdb/wiki/index/contests)
-> Visualization of r/polandball contest championship if scores were normalized and combined across all contests.
+> Visualization of r/polandball contest championship if scores were normalized and accumulated across all contests.